 How to prune rosemary plants

-Tips for pruning rosemary
+Regular pruning of rosemary

 Photo credit Flickr